 7. Cinnamon Bay

-The best place to go snorkeling is around the small cay that sits just off the beach.
+I found that the best place to go snorkeling was around the small cay that sits just off the beach.
 It features dramatic rock crevices which are home to lots of coral and fish.

 The far eastern side of the beach is also a great spot for snorkeling and you’re highly likely to spot turtles here.